kingston-hackSpace/Project_Motorized-Clock/README.md

 -----
 ## PROJECT DESCRIPTION

-Make a 12hrs and 60 mins clock using a Unipolar Stepper Motor and Gears.
+Make a 12-hrs and 60-mins clock using a Unipolar Stepper Motor and Gears.

-Time setting via mannual button pressing (+) and (-).
+Time setting via manual button pressing (+) and (-).

-Continuous power via 5V 1A power supply (wiring to mains).
-Alternatively, you can use a 5V 1A Battery Bank (or similar), however, motor current draw may consume the battery after 20hrs operational.
-A power supply connected to the mains is recommended for longer periods operational.
+Continuous power via 5V 1A power supply (connected to mains power).
+Alternatively, a 5V 1A battery bank can be used, with expected runtime is approximately 18–20 hours.
+For longer continuous operation, a mains power supply is recommended.

 -----
 ## HARDWARE